 - It’s also a great base for soups and stews.

-Tips for Making an Authentic San Marzano Tomato Sauce
+Tips for Making an Authentic San Marzano Marinara Sauce

-Testing tomatoes acidic.
+- Testing tomatoes acidic.
 The best way to test canned tomatoes is the finger test.
-Stick your finder in the tomatoes and then taste it.
+Stick your finger in the tomatoes and then taste.
 If the tomatoes are acidic tasting, you’ll need to add sugar to balance the flavour or choose not to use them for this recipe instead of using them in a ragu or bolognese sauce.

 Looking for More Saucy Inspiration